rparini/cxroots/README.rst

 -  *f(z)* has no roots or poles on *C*
 -  *f(z)* is analytic in the interior of *C*

 The implementation is primarily based on [KB] and evaluates contour integrals involving *f(z)* and its derivative *f'(z)* to determine the roots.
 If *f'(z)* is not provided then it is approximated using a finite difference method.
 The roots are further refined using Newton-Raphson if *f'(z)* is given or Muller's method if not.
+See the `documentation <https://rparini.github.io/cxroots/>`_ for a more details and a tutorial.

 .. code:: python